 While painful, some acid reflux — also known as heartburn, even though it has nothing to do with the heart — is normal.
 But when heartburn happens often, it may be a condition called gastroesophageal reflux disease, or GERD, and the damage can add up.

 Acid can harm the esophagus, the tube that connects the throat and stomach, along with our teeth, voice box and lungs.
 In rare cases, when the damage to the esophagus lasts for many years, it can even cause esophageal cancer.

 And in addition to these serious physical problems, GERD has been connected with mental health trouble like depression and anxiety.
 Stress can make heartburn worse and the chest pain it causes can easily be mistaken for a heart condition, both of which add up to more anxiety.

 Recognizing when you have GERD is the first step to getting treatment.
-April is Esophageal Cancer Awareness Month, and it’s a good time to consider whether your acid reflux could be adding up to something more serious.
+Here's some important information to help you consider whether your acid reflux could be adding up to something more serious.

 Our stomachs are special places — to digest food, they need to be so acidic that just a drop of stomach acid eats through wood.
 While our stomachs are lined with special cells to protect us from that acid, the rest of our body isn’t.